24 Jan Model This: Custom Attribution Model in Google Marketing Platform + BigQuery

 You can also integrate event-level data from your other Google products (Search Ads 360, YouTube, etc.), and layer in peripheral metadata at the user level.
 This completes a unified view of both your marketing and audience.

 Once you centralize your data, you can build a custom algorithm that deploys programmatically.
-You can build a customized, cutting edge attribution program that you’re able to fine-tune while also retaining the analytical elasticity to pivot toward new emerging perspectives.
+You can build a customized, cutting edge attribution program or custom attribution model that you’re able to fine-tune while also retaining the analytical elasticity to pivot toward new emerging perspectives.

 You can also use Google’s Ads Data Hub to incorporate cross-device measurement across all Google media impressions natively.
 The result?
 Cookieless measurement you can use to optimize your user-centric experience.

-In our next blog post in the series, we’ll take a look at Attribution Modeling with Attribution 360.
+In our next blog post in the series, we’ll take a look at digital marketing Attribution Modeling with Attribution 360.